sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 updated: 2020-06-25
 category: concepts-pricing-and-commissions
 ingress:
-  Flex allows lots of flexibility for your providers in terms of how they can set their pricing.
-This guide walks you through how price is defined in Flex.
+  Sharetribe allows lots of flexibility for your providers in terms of how they can set their pricing.
+This guide walks you through how price is defined in Sharetribe.
 published: true
 ---

-## What kind of pricing can you achieve with Flex
+## What kind of pricing can you achieve with Sharetribe

 It's common for a marketplace to base it's pricing on the length of a booking, on a number of booked units, or the combination of these two.
-With Flex you can design your pricing using these two parameters but the pricing can also be extended to support more complicated business models or even be replaced with a completely different model altogether.
+With Sharetribe you can design your pricing using these two parameters but the pricing can also be extended to support more complicated business models or even be replaced with a completely different model altogether.
 Here are some examples of common pricing schemes you might want to add on top of the regular listing price.

 - **Add-ons.** Upsell additions on top of the regular price.
 Examples: cleaning fee, insurance, delivery.